Presidency of Bill Clinton: Welfare reform

 The successful passage of welfare reform in the 1990s was President Clinton's strategy of "triangulation"-purposely positioning himself midway between liberal Democrats and conservative Republicans, thereby building a majority coalition and enabling him to take full credit for the results.
-The strategy was called "triangulation".

 Shortly after the end of the government shutdown, Clinton announced his plan to pursue major changes to the Aid to Families with Dependent Children (AFDC) program, which provided financial assistance to low-income families with children.
-Clinton believed that the program inadvertently trapped many poor families and individuals in a cycle of poverty, and he favored shifting funding from AFDC to job training and child care programs.
+Clinton believed that the program inadvertently trapped many poor families and individuals in a cycle of poverty, an argument shared by many Democrats, and he favored shifting funding from AFDC to job training and child care programs.
 Republicans shared Clinton's goal of making major changes to the welfare system, but they were unwilling to fund the job training programs and wanted to prevent legal immigrants from receiving welfare benefits.
-Clinton twice vetoed Republican plans that terminated AFDC, but he ultimately decided that he favored the Republican reform plan over no reform at all.
-In July 1996, Clinton signed the Personal Responsibility and Work Opportunity Act, which terminated AFDC.
+Clinton twice vetoed Republican plans that terminated AFDC, with one of these plans, H.R.
+4, being vetoed because he believed that it failed to provide adequate protections for child care and healthcare, and provided little incentive for states to move welfare recipients to work, while capping year-over-year federal funding increases for nutritional assistance programs through SNAP.
+These issues were resolved after months of negotiation, though he wasn't satisfied with the end-product however; despite being more conservative than what he desired, he ultimately decided that he favored the Republican reform plan over no reform at all, and a third veto would've been politically damaging in an election season dominated by a theme of welfare reform.

+In July 1996, after months of renegotiation, Clinton signed the Personal Responsibility and Work Opportunity Act, which terminated AFDC.
 In its place, the bill created the Temporary Assistance for Needy Families (TANF) program, which imposed new work requirements for and lifetime limits on aid recipients, and shifted responsibility for the administration of the programs to the states.
 Due in part to the improving economy and the expansion of the earned income tax credit, the number of Americans receiving cash public assistance declined from 12.2 million in 1996 to 5.3 million in 2001.

 Commentators have sometimes speculated that Clinton's emphasis on entrepreneurship and the post-industrial sector was the co-option of conservative ideas first presented by Reagan Republicans in the 1980s.
 However Brent Cebul argues that triangulation represented a traditional liberal effort to structure the economy with the goals of creating new jobs, and producing fresh tax revenues that can support progressive policy innovations.
 This tradition goes back to the local and state policies inspired by the New Deal, and the "supply-side liberalism" of the 1970s.